-After you receive your driver's license in the mail, you can start searching for cars.
+After receiving your driver's license in the mail, you can search for cars.
 You can also buy a car before you receive your license.
 Most car dealers are still very confused about international licenses, so it is best to wait until you have a Massachusetts license and start car shopping.
 You can look for cars at cars.com, CarMax, and other websites.
-If you are planning to buy a used car, it is best to purchase it from a reputable company or ask an expert for a second opinion because some cars may have hidden damage.
+If you plan to buy a used car, purchase it from a reputable company or asking an expert for a second opinion because some cars may have hidden damage.
 You can also directly go to car dealers in and around Boston to shop for cars.